Newport Township, Pennsylvania: Boom and bust

 At the beginning of the 20th century, Luzerne County was in the midst of an economic boom.
 Industry, which included manufacturing and coal mining, drew thousands of immigrants (mostly from Europe) to the region.
 By the mid-20th century, anthracite production was declining at a fairly steady rate.
 Consumers were gradually switching from coal to other forms of energy (e.g., oil, gas, and electricity).

 The Knox Mine Disaster was the final blow to the industry.
 On January 22, 1959, the Susquehanna River broke through the River Slope Mine in Port Griffith, Jenkins Township.
 The incident claimed twelve lives.
 In the following months, two of the area's largest coal companies announced a full withdrawal from the anthracite business.
 Thousands of jobs were lost and the mining industry never recovered in Luzerne County.

 Contemporary history

 St. Stanislaus Institute, also known as St. Stanislaus Orphanage and Holy Child Church, was built between 1918 and 1939.
 The facility served as a Catholic orphanage until it closed in 1972.
 St. Stanislaus was added to the National Register of Historic Places in 2008.
 The building is now occupied by apartments.
 Holy Child closed in 2010.
 A nursing home was built nearby.

 In 1986, State Correctional Institute at Retreat opened in northwestern Newport Township, replacing the mental hospital.
 SCI Retreat closed in June 2020.
-It iwas a medium security correctional facility for men.
+It was a medium security correctional facility for men.